awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 ```

 This issue can occur if any of the following are true:
-+ The Kubernetes namespace string in `CreateComputeEnvironment` call doesn't exist\.
++ The Kubernetes namespace string in the `CreateComputeEnvironment` call doesn't exist\.
+For more information, see [CreateComputeEnvironment](https://docs.aws.amazon.com/batch/latest/APIReference/API_CreateComputeEnvironment.html)\.
 + The required Role\-Based Access Control \(RBAC\) permissions to manage the namespace are not configured correctly\.
 + AWS Batch doesn't have access to the Amazon EKS Kubernetes API server endpoint\.

-For information about how to resolve this issue, see [Getting started with AWS Batch on Amazon EKS](https://docs.aws.amazon.com/batch/latest/userguide/getting-started-eks.html)\.
+To resolve this issue, see [Verify that the `aws-auth ConfigMap` is configured correctly](#verify-configmap-config)\.
+For more information, see [Getting started with AWS Batch on Amazon EKS](getting-started-eks.md) \.

 #### Deleted compute environment<a name="deleted_compute_environment"></a>